Dominique Shelton Leipzig, CEO and Founder, Global Data Innovation

-Dominique Shelton Leipzig is a Mayer Brown Privacy & Cybersecurity Partner.
+Dominique Shelton Leipzig is the CEO and Founder of Global Data Innovation.
 Leading Global Data Innovation, she counsels CEOs and Board Members on smart digital governance.
 She has trained 50,000+ professionals in AI, privacy and cyber.
 For decades, Dominique has studied legal trends to accurately forecast digital risks and opportunities.
 Companies, with a collective market cap of 3 trillion USD, have benefited from her insights.
 Trust is her fourth book.
 Her articles include a Financial Times op-ed concerning cross-border transfers, that the White House adopted.
 She founded the Digital Trust Summit for leaders to reimagine effective data oversight.
 Named a Diligent Modern Governance 100 leader and a LA Times “Legal Visionary,” she has won 24 awards.
 A board member of the AI Governance Center and the International Association of Privacy Professionals, she is certified in privacy and board governance.
 Dominique is the co-founder of NxtWork, dedicated to diverse leadership.

 Recently, in an exclusive interview with Digital First Magazine, Dominique shared her professional trajectory, insights on the No. 1 cybersecurity issue facing businesses right now, thoughts on diversity and inclusion in tech, the best piece of advice she has ever received, future plans, words of wisdom, and much more.
 The following excerpts are taken from the interview.